Frequently Asked Questions

 The Tari protocol is being built for a specific use: to facilitate the issuance, management and transfer of digital assets.
 Digital assets include: tickets, loyalty points, in-game items, and crypto-native assets like CryptoKitties.

-The Tari Labs organization is very honored to be supported by Redpoint, Trinity Ventures, Canaan Partners, Blockchain Capital, Pantera, Slow Ventures, Aspect Ventures, Vy Capital, Bee Partners, Sora Ventures, Macro Ventures, Draft Ventures, Base Ventures, and more.
-Thank you to everyone who is supporting us on this journey.
+The Tari Labs organization is very honored to have support from the following network participants: Redpoint, Trinity Ventures, Canaan Partners, Blockchain Capital, Pantera, Slow Ventures, Aspect Ventures, Vy Capital, Bee Partners, Sora Ventures, Macro Ventures, Draft Ventures, Base Ventures, and more.

 We plan on making Tari scalable by utilizing technologies like payment channels and transaction cut-through.

 Merge mining allows miners in one cryptocurrency to also mine another cryptocurrency with minimal extra overhead or cost to themselves.
 If you think of mining as drawing lottery balls out of an enormous bucket, you win Monero if you draw a number greater than 1,000, say.
 If you draw 100, you win nothing.
 By opting into merge mining Tari, you get an additional free ticket to win Tari if that number is greater than, say 90.
 If you draw 1,001 you win both Monero and Tari.
 If you draw 100, you don’t win Monero, but you still get your Tari.

 What makes Tari different from Monero?

 Monero and Tari share the philosophy of doing one job, and doing it well.
 Monero is a privacy focused cryptocurrency.
 Tari is a generalized digital assets focused protocol.
 The two are complementary and not in competition.

 What’s the story behind the Tari logo?